soyuka/ansi-rainbow/README.md

 	.reset() //we do not want black and white anymore - note it does not reset options only colors .skip(rainbow._backgrounds) //skips backgrounds
-	.add('bgBlue bgMagenta bgCyan') //this will keep order when rainbowified .options({color_space: true, gap: 3}) //this will force color spaces and change color every 3 characters
+	.add('bgBlue bgMagenta bgCyan') //this will keep order when rainbowified .options({colorSpace: true, gap: 3}) //this will force color spaces and change color every 3 characters

 	console.log(rainbow.bg('         '))
 	console.log(rainbow.bg('123456789'))